 At Daring Ventures, we are committed to compassional care for betrayed partners.
 We will not pathologize the desirer to stay or go.
 We come alongside betrayed partners in quest to understand their reality and make informed decisions from a place of safety and in congruence with their own values.

 Rejecting the Co-Addiction Foundation

 Older models of treatment for the partners of addicts began with the assumption that addicts marry or establish relationships with co-addicts.
 From this starting point, partners of addicts were considered enablers who in some way knew about or contributed to the addict’s acting out behavior.
-We reject this notion.
+At Daring Ventures, we reject this notion.

 Understanding Partner Trauma

-Recent research has discovered that the partners of addicts experience symptoms similar to those associated with post-traumatic stress disorder.
+More recent research has discovered that the partners of addicts experience symptoms similar to those associated with post-traumatic stress disorder (PTSD).
 Those who have suddenly had their worlds turned upside-down by learning of wide-scale dishonesty and infidelity experience multidimensional trauma that creates a number of triggers.
 Treatment must first attend to this trauma before moving on toward attempts to grieve losses or rebuild trust.